bmatthews1/CS427_HW1/README.md

-dvanced Game Dev Platformer Assignment
+- Advanced Game Dev Platformer Assignment

 were looking for 2d platformer using sprite animation and the following gameplay: